THUNDERGRAPH

 • Ensuring self-consistency between element fields and neighboring elements

-• Validating adherence to specific requirements related to part relationships, port connections, requirement traceability, constraint satisfaction, and action/state associations
+• Validating adherence to requirements related to part relationships, port connections, requirement traceability, constraint satisfaction, and action-state associations

 SysML CoPilot for Enhanced User Interaction

-The AI CoPilot simplifies user interaction with the SysML model by enabling natural language commands for modifications.
-The system identifies the relevant subgraph, performs the changes autonomously, and verifies the changes for consistency.
-Users can review the changes and accept or reject them.
-The AI CoPilot also assists engineers from different disciplines in understanding the SysML model and its implications.
+The AI copilot simplifies user interaction with the SysML model by enabling natural language commands for modifications.
+The system identifies the relevant subgraph, performs the changes autonomously, verifies the changes for consistency, and lets users review the results.

 Benefits of AI-Driven MBSE